v8/v8.dev/src/blog/better-class-features.md

 }
 ```

-Technically these two classes are not equivalent, even ignoring the difference in visibility between `this.#a` and `this._a` - as the specification mandates, initialization of the class fields does not trigger setters or `set` Proxy traps.
+Technically these two classes are not equivalent, even ignoring the difference in visibility between `this.#a` and `this._a`.
+The specification mandates "define" semantics instead of "set" semantics.
+That is, the initialization of class fields does not trigger setters or `set` Proxy traps.
 So an approximation of the first class should use `Object.defineProperty()` instead of simple assignments to initialize the properties.
 In addition, it should throw if the private field already exists in the instance (in case the target being initialized is overridden in the base constructor to be another instance):

 ```js
 class A {